 If your meal has accidentally been served with something which is not gluten free (eg. a bread roll) which may have come into contact with the other food on your plate, don’t be afraid or embarrassed to ask for a fresh meal.

-5) In fact, never be afraid or embarrassed about any of the above and don’t let anyone make you feel as though you are being ridiculous. (including friends and family).
+5) In fact, never be afraid or embarrassed about any of the above and don’t let anyone make you feel as though you are being ridiculous (this includes friends and family)

-It’s your body and your health and your responsibility to take care of yourself and there is no shame in being careful.
+It’s your body and your health and your responsibility to take care of yourself – there is no shame in being careful.

 Which is worse?
 Being ill or coming across a little picky?